opeomiwade/Notes-Taking-App/README.md

 - clone repo
 - cd to server folder, start server with node server
-- cd to project folder and start react dev server with npm run dev
+- cd to project folder and start react dev server with npm start

 OR